 The unfortunate truth is that nearly 20% of American have unpaid medical debt.
 So what can you do once it’s there?
-You have a couple different options for getting it removed from your credit report.
+You have a couple different options for getting it removed from your credit reports.

-If you can pay the bill, you might be able to convince the collection agency to remove the item completely from the credit bureaus.
+If you can pay the medical bill, you might be able to convince the collection agency to remove the item completely from the credit bureaus.
 They are not obligated to do this, but it’s worth asking.

 If you were never notified about the amount owed or were wrongfully charged, contact the original care provider and ask them to remove your account from collections and pay them directly.
 If that doesn’t work, file a complaint with the Consumer Financial Protection Bureau.